Paracas culture: Ceramics

-Analysis of Paracas Mummy Bundles
+Mummy bundles

 Detail, Falcon on the Brooklyn Paracas mantle, 0-100 C.E.
 Brooklyn Museum.

 The dry environment of southern Peru's Pacific coast allows organic materials to be preserved when buried.
 Mummified human remains were found in a tomb in the Paracas peninsula of Peru, buried under layers of cloth textiles.
 The dead were wrapped in layers of cloth called "mummy bundles".
 These bodies were found at the Great Paracas Necropolis along the south Pacific coast of the Andes.
 At the Necropolis there were two large clusters of crowded pit tombs, totaling about 420 bodies, dating to around 300–200 BCE.
 The mummified bodies in each tomb were wrapped in textiles.
 The textiles would have required many hours of work as the plain wrappings were very large and the clothing was finely woven and embroidered.
 The larger mummy bundles had many layers of bright colored garments and headdresses.
 Sheet gold and shell bead jewelry was worn by both men and women, and some were tattooed.
 The shape of these mummy bundles has been compared to a seed, or a human head.

 The textiles and jewelry in the tombs and mummy bundles attracted looters.
 Once discovered, the Paracas Necropolis was looted heavily between the years 1931 and 1933, during the Great Depression, particularly in the Wari Kayan section.
 The amount of stolen materials is not known; however, Paracas textiles began to appear on the international market in the following years.
 It is believed the majority of Paracas textiles outside of the Andes were smuggled out of Peru.